top of page

 method

-• Measure out the rice flour, cornstarch, salt and white pepper into a bowl.
-Pour in the water (or squeezed out daikon liquid) and stir to combine into a smooth thick batter.
-Mix in the cooled vegetables to the batter.
+• Measure out the rice flour, cornstarch, salt, and white pepper into a bowl.
+Pour in the reserved cooking liquid and combine into a smooth thick batter.
+Mix in the chopped spring garlic, mushrooms and carrot into the batter.
+Add a tablespoon of oil.

 • Place a steamer basket into a large pot filled with 2 inches of water.
 Bring to a boil and put the turnip loaf in.
-Cover the pot with a tight-fitting lid and steam on medium-high heat for 20 minutes.
+Cover the pot with a tight-fitting lid and steam on medium-high heat for 45 minutes to an hour until the cake is firm.

-• Let cool for an hour before either storing the loaf and pan in the refrigerator, or turn the loaf out and cut into 3/4" slices.
-Heat your pan up again with another tablespoon of oil and pan-fry both sides until golden brown and crispy.
-Serve with fresh chives, sprouts, and radish slices and a vegan oyster sauce for dipping.
+• Let cool for an hour (or ideally overnight) before turning the loaf out and cutting it into 3/4" (2 cm) slices.
+Heat a non-stick pan up with a tablespoon of oil and pan-fry both sides until golden brown and crispy.
+Garnish with fresh chives, sprouts, and radish slices (if using) Serve with dipping sauce of choice.

 See also Taro Cake